fairlearn/fairlearn/docs/user_guide/assessment.rst

 Assessment
 ==========

+.. currentmodule:: fairlearn.metrics

-In this section, we will describe the steps involved in performing a fairness assessment, and show how :class:`fairlearn.metrics.MetricFrame` can be used to assist in this process.
+In this section, we will describe the steps involved in performing a fairness assessment, and show how :class:`MetricFrame` can be used to assist in this process.

 Performing a Fairness Assessment